Indexes

 Label-property index

 To optimize queries that fetch nodes with a certain label and property combination, you need to create a label-property index.
-For the best performance, create index on properties containing unique integer values.
+For the best performance, create an index on properties containing unique integer values.

 Creating a label-property index will not create a label index!